-- ensure the outside of the premises is well lit and, if practical, secure the perimeter of the premises; - thoroughly secure all entry points to the premises, including windows and the roof, but make sure that this does not compromise people's ability to use the escape routes; - make sure you regularly remove all combustible rubbish; - do not place rubbish skips adjacent to the building and secure waste bins in a compound separated from the building; - do not place vehicles, caravans or other portable structures adjacent to the building; - encourage staff to report people acting suspiciously; - remove automatic entry rights from staff who have been dismissed; - ensure that your security alarm/fire-detection system is monitored and acted on;
+- ensure the outside of the premises is well lit and, if practical, secure the perimeter of the premises; - thoroughly secure all entry points to the premises, including windows and the roof, but make sure that this does not compromise people's ability to use the escape routes; - make sure you regularly remove all combustible rubbish; - do not place rubbish skips adjacent to the building and secure waste bins in a compound separated from the building; - do not leave combustible scenery outside the scene dock unattended; - do not place vehicles, caravans or other portable structures adjacent to the building; - encourage staff to report people acting suspiciously; - ensure that toilet and cloakroom areas are thoroughly checked by staff before vacating the building at the end of the evening's performance, to ensure that no one is hiding in these areas; - consider using CCTV to monitor vulnerable areas; - remove automatic entry rights from staff who have been dismissed; - ensure that your security alarm/firedetection system is monitored and acted on; - secure flammable liquids so that intruders cannot use them; - secure all storage areas and unused areas of the building that do not form part of an escape route against unauthorised access, ensure access to keys to those areas is restricted; and

-- secure flammable liquids so that intruders cannot use them; - secure all storage areas and unused areas of the building that do not form part of an escape route against unauthorised access, ensure access to keys to those areas is restricted; - fit secure metal letterboxes on the inside of letter flaps to contain any burning materials that may be pushed through and ensure regular inspection for combustible materials or sources of ignition; and - brief security (particularly in licensed premises) about people who may have been excluded from the premises.
+• fit secure metal letterboxes on the inside of letter flaps to contain any burning materials that may be pushed through, or remove letter flaps.

-Further guidance on reducing risk of arson has been published by the Arson Prevention Bureau.
+Further guidance on reducing the risk of arson has been published by the Arson Prevention Bureau.